 - Increases sperm count in males with fertility problems

-In addition to the physical effects, carnitine benefits mental alertness and concentration.
-Studies have shown that carnitine can also help prevent age related cognitive impairment.
+In addition to the physical effects, L-Carnitine benefits mental alertness and concentration.
+Studies have shown that L-Carnitine can also help prevent age related cognitive impairment.

-In addition to conventional treatments for heart conditions, carnitine can be a useful supplement for a range of cardiovascular health issues.
-Carnitine benefits those suffering from angina and can help reduce chest pain during exercise.
+In addition to conventional treatments for heart conditions, L-Carnitine can be a useful supplement for a range of cardiovascular health issues.
+L-Carnitine benefits those suffering from angina and can help reduce chest pain during exercise.

-Studies have also shown that the intake of carnitine supplements shortly after a heart attack can reduce the risk of another one occurring.
-Carnitine assists in reducing cholesterol levels and can help protect against the development of heart disease.
+Studies have also shown that the intake of L-Carnitine supplements shortly after a heart attack can reduce the risk of another one occurring.
+L-Carnitine assists in reducing cholesterol levels and can help protect against the development of heart disease.

 - make sports on a regular or professional basis